 - Preposition keywords can work well in both ordered and unordered lists.
-In fact, 95.77 percent of pages that have earned multiple snippets use many different types of lists, as it’s easy for Google to snip and truncate.
+In fact, 95.77% of pages that earned multiple snippets use many different types of lists, as they’re easy for Google to snip and truncate.

 - If you’re trying to answer a question-format keyword, aim to earn a paragraph-style snippet.